Towards the classification of finite-dimensional diagonally graded commutative algebras: Classification by the Skjelbred-Sund method of central extensions

 \section{Classification by the Skjelbred-Sund method of central extensions}

 The Skjelbred-Sund method is well-known for classifying nilpotent Lie algebras \cite{SS,De1}.
-In this section, we study the classification problem of central extensions of finite-dimensional DGCAs by a graded analogue of such a method, which has also been adopted to the classification of nilpotent associative algebras of small dimension; see \cite{De,Ka}.
+In this section, we study the classification problem of central extensions of finite-dimensional DGCAs by a graded analogue of such a method, which has also been adopted to the classification of nilpotent associative algebras of small dimension \cite{De}; see also the recently published survey \cite{Kay} for other cases where it was developed.